OWASP/www-project-secure-coding-practices-quick-reference-guide/index.md

 -----

-## Feedback and Participation
+#### Feedback and Participation

-WE hope you find the OWASP Secure Coding Practices Quick Reference Guide Project useful.
+We hope you find the OWASP Secure Coding Practices Quick Reference Guide Project useful.
 Please contribute to the Project by sending your comments, questions, and suggestions to [Keith Turpin][keith] and [Jon Gadsden][jon].

-## Related Projects
+#### Related Projects

 * [Go programming language secure coding practices guide][owaspgoscp], based on the OWASP Secure Coding Practices